15 Things To Do When Visiting Murrells Inlet, SC - Karta.com

 12. Lee’s Farmer’s Market: A Taste of Local Flavor

-During my visit, I couldn’t resist their vibrant displays of fresh, locally grown fruits and vegetables.
-But the magic doesn’t stop there—Lee’s is famous for its selection of international cheeses, freshly made pastas, and artisanal baked goods.
-Their Southern-style pecan pie is a crowd favorite, and their curated wine section offers fantastic pairing options.
+During my visit, I was captivated by the vibrant displays of fresh, locally grown fruits and vegetables.
+Beyond the produce, Lee’s is known for its variety of international cheeses, freshly made pastas, and irresistible baked goods.
+Their Southern-style pecan pie is a local favorite, and their wine section boasts carefully curated selections perfect for pairing with your purchases.
+Whether you’re picking up ingredients for a meal or simply exploring the flavors of Murrells Inlet, Lee’s Farmer’s Market delivers an exceptional experience.

 13. Crazy Sister Marina: Your Gateway to Water Adventures